| 1988 purchased Fiat 131 (found in a back alley!) stripped it,

 in 1993, and several wins over the two seasons.
 This success just fueled the fire more.
 A move

+up to the extremely fast Late Model division was on the horizon.
 During the Sportsman years, Darren met Roy Cobden at the ice races during the winter.
 Roy joined the team for the

 summer months to help on the stock car and quickly showed his technical knowledge and thirst for